smrf1093/boardroom-telegram-bot/README.md

 [![Watch the video](https://img.youtube.com/vi/mHbO9RZeg3M/maxresdefault.jpg)](https://youtu.be/mHbO9RZeg3M)

-# Modularity

-The source code have been written with modularity in the mind.
-So every part could be changed or can be extended easily without too much effect on other parts.

-# Help

-Run /help command to see all available commands
+## Features
++ Proposal period notifications
++ Track proposal voting
++ Easy UX for better navigation
++ Manage subscriptions
++ List top proposals and protocols
++ Supports API pagination

-# Bot source code
+## Bot source code

 This is a bot for boardroom API written based on Django Framework.
-The Django ORM and modeling is used for caching and storing data where needed.
+The Django ORM is used for caching and storing data where needed.
 The main django configurations resides in conf folder and there is one Django application called bot in the project that handles the Telegram bot views, models, tasks and extra.

-# Subscription & Alerting
+## Subscription & Alerting

-The following celery tasks are written to handle Alerting and Subscription:
+There are two type of alerts provided:

+### ProposalUpdateTgView
-ProposalUpdateTgView: this task view check whether the subscribed proposal by user have been changed or not, if it is changed then it will notify the subscried users.
+this task view check whether the subscribed proposals by user have been changed or not, if it is changed then it will notify the subscribed users.

+### ProposalPeriodTgView
-ProposalPeriodtgView: This is a alerting mechanism that users can toggle it on or off. if the user toggle it on the information for top proposal will be send for user periodically.
+This is a alerting mechanism that users can toggle it on or off. it will send proposal period alerts whenever a proposal voting end date is reached below a certain time period, e.g. 5 days, 3 days, ...